deniitooou/deniitooou/README.md

-↬ My name is Denitsa Velikova @deniitooou !
+↬ My name is Denitsa Velikova @deniitooou!
+26 years old from Sofia.

 ↬ I was a machine engineer in England, but now I'm inlove in software pogramming..

 ↬ I've got into programming a bit later...

-↬ I've been traveling the world for five years before the pandemic started but home country is Bulgaria and I'm living in Sofia currently.
+↬ I love animals and traveling around the world.

 ↬ Some piece of the things that I'm interested ..